U-PROX IP401

 - Secure data exchange over a computer network.

-- WEB service – the opportunity to interact with any platform and programming environment for SOAP and JSON protocol.
+- WEB service – the opportunity to interact with any platform and programming environment for SOAP and JSON protocols.

 - Implementation of the user interface using the API.